amancevice/terraform-aws-custom-ecr-domain/README.md

 module "custom-ecr-domain" {
   source                 = "amancevice/custom-ecr-domain/aws"
+  api_name               = "ecr.example.com"
   domain_name            = "ecr.example.com"
   domain_certificate_arn = data.aws_acm_certificate.ssl.arn
   domain_zone_id         = data.aws_route53_zone.zone.id
-  api_name               = "ecr.example.com"
   function_name          = "ecr-redirect"
   log_retention_in_days  = 14
 }
 ```

-## Credential Helper
+## Authentication

+You can use the AWS CLI to generate passwords to pass to `docker login`, but using a [credential helper](https://docs.docker.com/engine/reference/commandline/login/) is a much easier way of using Docker & ECR.

-AWS provides a [credential helper](https://github.com/awslabs/amazon-ecr-credential-helper) tool to authenticate between Docker and ECR, but this helper requires repositories use the AWS-style `123456789012.dkr.ecr.us-east-1.amazonaws.com` registry names.
+AWS provides a [tool](https://github.com/awslabs/amazon-ecr-credential-helper) to authenticate between Docker and ECR, but this helper requires repositories use the AWS-style `123456789012.dkr.ecr.us-east-1.amazonaws.com` registry names.

+> _There is an open ticket ([#504](https://github.com/awslabs/amazon-ecr-credential-helper/pull/504)) to allow users to configure the offical tool to enale a default registry._

-This repo provides a bash wrapper that can be used with a custom registry.
+This repo provides a wrapper script that can be used with a custom registry.

 To use the credential helper: